munificent/game-programming-patterns/book/observer.markdown

 something more explicit.

 When you're hacking on some big program, you tend to have lumps of it that you work on all together.
-We've lots of terminology for this like "separation of concerns" and "coherence and cohesion" and "modularity", but it boils down to "this stuff goes together and doesn't go with this other stuff".
+We have lots of terminology for this like "separation of concerns" and "coherence and cohesion" and "modularity", but it boils down to "this stuff goes together and doesn't go with this other stuff".